 Every year there are tales of people surviving cold ordeals that had apparently killed them, in fact even as far as being declared clinically dead.

 Children in particular survive the effects of hypothermia particularly successfully.
-The reason for this somewhat ironically is the increased surface area to body volume ratio that causes the child to cool down more rapidly and means that the body enters the more stable 3rd stage of profound hypothermia sooner.
+The reason for this somewhat ironically is the increased surface area to body volume ratio (less body under the skin) that causes the child to cool down more rapidly and means that the body enters the more stable 3rd stage of profound hypothermia sooner.

 Children's organs are easier to bring back to life as they are less likely to be affected by any kind of stress or disease that may may affect older organs.
 Even so, successful stories of survival are rare, it's just that we get to hear about them as they make the news, once ice starts to form in the body, it kills all of the cells that it touches.